Best Upland Bird Hunting States

 If you are after one of America’s most iconic species, the sage grouse, Wyoming is your state.
 Over 37% of sage grouse call Wyoming home, and with over 35 million acres of government lands, there is ample opportunity.
 The core areas of sage grouse are distributed in a line stretching across the state from the northeast to the southwest part of the state.

-Although there are more sage grouse in Wyoming than any other state, they aren’t the only show in town.
+Although there are more sage grouse in Wyoming than in any other state, they aren’t the only show in town.
 Blue grouse, sharp-tailed grouse, Hungarian partridge, chukar, and pheasant are also on the menu.

 Take a closer look at Wyoming: